 The royal couple met the DJ during the event.

 Duke and Duchess leaving the reception after having a great time.
-Tomorrow is the last day of royal tour.
+Tomorrow is the last day of the royal tour.